Student Services and Resources

 ACORN: Student Web Service

-Students are expected to be responsible when using ACORN.
-They should not attempt to flood the system with requests or to automate the process of course enrolment.
+Students are expected to use ACORN responsibly.
+They are not permitted to flood the system with requests or automate actions such as course enrolment.
 Such activity may clog the system so that other students may be denied access or experience degraded performance.
 Any student(s) attempting such activity may be denied access to ACORN until after the relevant registration period.

 Letters of Registration